firesim/firesim/docs/Getting-Started-Guides/AWS-EC2-F1-Getting-Started/Running-Simulations/Running-a-Cluster-Simulation.rst

 The manager will also take care of building and deploying all software components necessary to run your simulation (including switches for the networked case).
-The manager will also handle flashing FPGAs.
-To tell the manager to setup our simulation infrastructure, let's run:
+The manager will also handle programming FPGAs.
+To tell the manager to set up our simulation infrastructure, let's run:

 .. code-block:: bash